 Center side stores the sequence of operations log as certifiable evidence for indemnity.

-Alternative flow (if any)
+Alternative flow

+None

-Post-conditions (if any)
+Post-conditions

 Newly installed software/sensor(s) is correctly identified as authorized part(s) on the Car, and working correctly with installed support software.
 The Car’s integrity status/configuration information data which is endorsed by the hardware key which is protected by TPM or the emulator is sent to the Center side.

-High Level Illustration (as applicable)
+High Level Illustration